-- Write a Head of Business Intelligence Job Description
+- Step 1: Write a concise Job Description

-Write a Head of Business Intelligence Job Description
+Step 1: Write a Head of Business Intelligence Job Description

 - Problem-solving skills for finding innovative solutions to new issues.

-You want to cast a wide net so you can pull in, experienced pros.
-At the same time, you want to limit applications so you don’t waste time with unqualified people.
+When you write the BI ad, include all of the mandatory and secondary skills that you want to see from applicants.
+Remember that you want to cast a wide net so you can pull in experienced pros.
+At the same time, you want to limit applications so you don’t waste time on unqualified people.

 Some of the most popular business intelligence tools include:

-Choose a Head of Business Intelligence With Experience in Your Industry
+Step 3: Choose a Head of Business Intelligence With Experience in Your Industry

 Once a candidate reaches the interview phase, ask them how their past experiences will help them achieve goals within your company.